TJalam-com/nofx/README.md

 ## 🔮 Roadmap - Universal Market Expansion

-NOFX is on a mission to become the **Universal AI Trading Operating System** for all financial markets.
+AI Trading 24x7 is on a mission to become the **Universal AI Trading Operating System** for all financial markets.

 **Vision:** Same architecture.
 Same agent framework.
 All markets.